Tehreer/SheenBidi/README.md

 Assists in text shaping by locating script runs as specified in [UAX #24](https://www.unicode.org/reports/tr24/).

 ## Dependency
-SheenBidi relies solely on standard C library headers: `stddef.h`, `stdint.h`, and `stdlib.h`.
+SheenBidi relies solely on standard C library headers: `stddef.h`, `stdint.h`, `stdlib.h`, and `string.h`.

-## Configuration
-Configuration options are available in `Headers/SBConfig.h`:

-- `SB_CONFIG_LOG`: Logs activities performed during the bidirectional algorithm application.
-- `SB_CONFIG_UNITY`: Builds the library as a single module, allowing the compiler to inline functions.

 ## Compiling
 SheenBidi can be compiled with any C compiler.
-The recommended approach is to add all files to an IDE and build.
-If `SB_CONFIG_UNITY` is enabled, only `Source/SheenBidi.c` should be compiled.

 ### CMake
 To build and install SheenBidi using CMake: